verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 Although GPS altitude is less stable than barometer altitude, it is still useful in cases where there is no barometer altitude, such as in some fixed-wing drones.
 But GPS altitude is still not the same as ground altitude yet.
 [Simple correction](#simple-correction) implements a method to estimate ground altitude from GPS altitude.

 ### Home point correction

+This feature tries to estimate photo's ground altitude from home point's terrain altitude.
+It asks user to locate the home point.
+Required inputs are photos input folder, a DEM file and location of the home point (See Figure 2).
+In the correction method, please select "Home point correction".
+DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/HomepointUI.PNG?raw=true" alt="Homepoing_Guide">
   <br>
   <br>
   <em><b>Figure 2.
 Guide to Home point correction</b></em>
 </p>

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/homepoint_principle.png?raw=true" alt="Homepoing_Principle">